 1. Mix equal parts of vinegar and water.
 Use the mixture on a cloth to wipe your keyboard and mouse.
 Also great to use on a phone and door knobs and other bacteria collecting items.

-2. Bev Carr suggests using vinegar with old newspapers to easily clean your windows and have them streak free.
+2. Use vinegar with old newspapers to easily clean your windows and have them streak free.
 See my window cleaner recipe here.

 3. My friend Tanya from Lovely Greens has a recipe for a general all purpose cleaner using vinegar, water and essential oils.
 She says it smells much better than a regular mix of vinegar and water.